leanix/docs/SSO_Setup.md

 ## Debugging & Error-Resolution

 * SAML logs can be found in the SP `var/log/shibboleth/shibd.log` in eam-web container of the SSO instance.

+## Important remarks

+* Invitation mode can only be direct - must be checked when workspace is changed